 As part of a technical assistance opportunity during the 2016-2017 biennium, the Corporation for Supportive Housing (CSH) was hired to generate recommendations for Council and its member agencies.
-Several of the recommendations below have been carried over from those suggestions made by CSH.
+Several of the recommendations below continue to be carried over from those suggestions made by CSH.